 BiographyL.
-M. Bogad (www.lmbogad.com) is an author, performance artist/activist, Associate Professor at UC Davis, Director of the Center for Tactical Performance, and co-founder of the Clown Army.
+M. Bogad (www.lmbogad.com) is an author, performance artist/activist, Chair of Department and Professor at UC Davis, Director of the Center for Tactical Performance, and co-founder of the Clown Army.
 He has performed across the USA, Europe and South America, most recently at SF MOMA and on a squatted military base in Barcelona.
-He has led Tactical Performance workshops around the world, including in Cairo during the first phase of the revolution, and was both Art and Controversy Fellow and Distinguished Lecturer on Performance and Politics at Carnegie Mellon University, and a Humanities and Political Conflict Fellow at ASU.
+He has led Tactical Performance workshops around the world, including in Cairo during the first phase of the revolution, is a Guggenheim Fellow and was the Art and Controversy Fellow and Distinguished Lecturer on Performance and Politics at Carnegie Mellon University, and the Humanities and Political Conflict Fellow at Arizona State U. He is a WPA Artist and Cabinet Member with the US Department of Arts and Culture.

 Bogad’s performances have covered topics such as the Egyptian revolution, the Haymarket Square Riot, the FBI's COINTELPRO activities, and the Pinochet coup in Chile, and have received grant support from the Puffin Fund, Network of Ensemble Theatres, Bay Area Theatre Artists Fund, U.C.
 Institute for Research in the Arts, the British Academy and the British Arts and Humanities Research Council.
 His newest piece, ECONOMUSIC: Keeping Score, has been performed in NYC at the Austrian Cultural Forum and the Hemispheric Institute for Performance and Politics, and at festivals in Helsinki and Sao Paulo, at SF MOMA, and Barcelona.
 His play, COINTELSHOW: A Patriot Act was published by PM Press and recently performed at the San Francisco Mime Troupe’s Studio.